isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 The constructed form of `-1ℤ` is a little wordy, but successfully eliminates the
 "double zero" problem we had before.
-Of course, we'd still like our `suc` and
+Of course, we'd still like our `def:suc` and
-`pred` functions that we postulated our first time around, and we can now
+`def:pred` functions that we postulated our first time around, and we can now
 articulate these as computations:

 ```agda